mainakghosh17/mainakghosh17/README.md

 ## Hi there 👋
 <h1 align="center">Hi 👋, I'm Mainak Ghosh</h1>
-<h3 align="center">A fresh CS graduate with a passion for data-driven insights.
-I specialize in Machine Learning, Deep Learning, Python, SQL, and data visualization tools.</h3>
+<h3 align="center">As a Computer Science graduate with a passion for data-driven insights, I specialize in Machine Learning, Deep Learning, Python, SQL, and data visualization.
+My strong foundation in Data Structures and Algorithms enables me to tackle complex challenges efficiently.
+With certifications in digital marketing, sales, and negotiations, I bridge technical skills with strategic thinking.

+I'm dedicated to uncovering patterns and delivering actionable insights to drive business growth.
+Always eager to learn and adapt, I’m excited to explore new opportunities where I can apply my expertise and creativity to achieve impactful results.
+Let's connect and discuss how we can drive success together through data-driven innovation.</h3>

 - 📫 You can reach me out at **mainakghosh232@gmail.com**